abstratt/textuml/docs/tutorial.md

     creation wizard (File \> New \> Project... \> MDD \> MDD Project)
 4.  inside the project you just created, create a new file named 'inventory.tuml'
+5.  create a mdd.properties with a single line containing:

+    mdd.enableLibraries=true

 After the last step, since the file will be empty, there will be a problem marker telling you that a package declaration is expected.
 That